yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

 of everybody involved, the PM must use instruments that have nothing to do with what keeps the organization alive.

-{% quote A project will finish successfully if we value discipline, subordination, awards, punishments, and rules %}
+{% quote A project will finish successfully if we value discipline, subordination, awards, punishments, and rules. %}

 An organization/team/company/family will stay together for a long time if we value things like tolerance, respect, patience, equality, and appreciation.